Early Years Staffing Structure

 Nursery sessions run each morning from 9.00-12.00 and children attend every day to give them 15 hours of nursery provision.
 For families entitled to 30 hours of nursery provision, there is an afternoon session running from 12.20-3.20.
 To ensure that your child benefits from their time at nursery, we do advise daily attendance except for illness or extenuating circumstances.

-A parent’s guide to the EYFS curriculum can be found by clicking the link below.
-Please note that this guide refers to the current Early Years framework as there is not yet a parent’s guide for the new framework.
+A guide to child development and advice for how to help your child can be found by following the link ‘What to expect when’.
+Please note that this guide refers to the previous Early Years framework.
 The overriding principals however, remain the same.

 Nursery Curriculum Overview

 You can view or download our long-term plan and EYFS curriculum overview by clicking the link below: